Coming up next, our final news roundup and information overload hour.

 And she's not going to take the position over another black woman.

-She's not gonna do that.
+She's not going to do that.

 Interesting theory.